Garfield Sobers: Football career

 Sobers was a natural athlete and played football at a competitive level in Barbados, primarily as a left-back (defender).
 His physical strength, tactical awareness, and athleticism made him a formidable player.

-His most notable football achievement came when he was selected to play for Barbados in an international match against Martinique in the 1950s.
-In this match, Sobers helped his team to a 2–0 victory, scoring one of the goals — a rare feat for a defender.

-Sobers remains one of the few athletes to have represented his country internationally in two sports.
-His brief but successful stint in football, capped by a goal-scoring international match, adds another layer to his sporting legacy.

-Personal life
+Personal life and death

 Sobers was briefly engaged to Indian actress Anju Mahendru after he met her on the 1966–67 tour of India.
 He married Prudence "Pru" Kirby, an Australian, in September 1969.
-They had two sons, Matthew and Daniel, and an adopted daughter, Genevieve.
-The marriage ended in divorce in 1990 after the couple broke up in 1984; however, Sobers acquired dual Australian citizenship through marriage in 1980.
+They had two sons and an adopted daughter.
+The marriage ended in divorce in 1990 after the couple separated in 1984; however, Sobers acquired dual Australian citizenship through marriage in 1980.

-He says that his was a multi-sporting family who were all good at football, basketball, table tennis and tennis.
-His own favourite sport is golf and he has been an enthusiastic gambler.
-He is the author of a children's novel about cricket, Bonaventure and the Flashing Blade, in which computer analysis helps a university cricket team become unbeatable.
+He said that his family was a multi-sporting family who were all good at football, basketball, table tennis and tennis.
+His own favourite sport was golf and he was an enthusiastic gambler.
+He was the author of a children's novel about cricket, Bonaventure and the Flashing Blade (1967), in which computer analysis helps a university cricket team become unbeatable.

 In 2021, Sobers expressed his opposition to the constitutional change made by the government of Barbados to become a republic and abolish the monarchy of Barbados.

+Sobers died on 17 July 2026, aged 89.
+Following his death, the Prime Minister of Barbados, Mia Mottley, delivered a eulogy and declared two national days of mourning.

+The funeral was attended by cricket legends including Brian Lara and Sir Clive Lloyd, highlighting Sobers' stature within the sport, along with Barbadian singer Rihanna, reflecting Sobers' significance beyond cricket.

+Tributes

+Following his death, the BBC noted that Sobers was "regarded as one of the greatest cricketers of all time".
+Bloomberg News called Sobers "one of the finest cricketers ever to play the game".
+In its obituary of Sobers, the Associated Press said that Sobers's world-record test innings of 365 not out as a 21-year-old "set him on the path to becoming arguably the sport's greatest allrounder".